You are here

 - Experiencing distressing side effects from prescribed medication.

-- Having thoughts of hurting themselves or committing suicide, with a plan to do it (or a history of attempts).
+- Having thoughts of hurting themselves or of suicide, with a plan to do it (or a history of attempts).

 - If you are experiencing any of the above, get yourself to the hospital.